Welcome to our Workplace Accident Investigation Guide

 - The condition of the site or premises where the event occurred

 Accident Report Template

-Download our fillable accident report form template to keep an accurate record of accidents and incidents in your workplace.
-Make sure to include all of the relevant information covered tb the document – then ensure that you are reporting in accordance with local regulations.
+Ensure to include all of the relevant information provided in the document, then ensure that you are reporting in accordance with local regulations.

 Incident and Accident Reporting Protocols